jddbucknole/GettingCleaningData/codebook.md

 * angle([XYZ],gravityMean)

 All variables are named specifically as the measurement taken ([XYZ] is simply an indicator of which axis the measurement is taken in).
 Note that only Mean and StandardDeviation measurements are shown.
-I didn't see the point of most clear explicating the variable names as the variable title is EXACTLY what is being measured.
+I didn't see the point of more clearly explicating the variable names as the variable title is EXACTLY what is being measured.